Government Major and Minor Requirements

 Students entering St. Lawrence with an interest in government and politics are strongly advised to enroll in two of the 100-level core courses (103, 105, 108) during their first year, one of which should be taken as a writing-intensive version (103W, 105W, 108W).
 Students should also seek early advising from a government department faculty member.

 The major in government requires the completion of nine units distributed as follows:

 - Core Courses (4): Government majors must complete the introductory course for each of the four disciplinary subfields: American Politics (103), Comparative Politics (105), International Politics (108) and Political Theory (206).
 One of the three 100-level courses must be designated writing-intensive (WI) and is recommended to be completed by the end of the sophomore year.
-These four introductory courses must be taken in residence on the St. Lawrence campus, meaning students who have received credit for the AP American Government Exam must still enroll in GOVT 103 at SLU (though the credit they earned for AP American will still count toward their overall credits for graduation).
+These four introductory courses must be taken in residence on the St. Lawrence campus, meaning students who have received credit for the AP American and/or Comparative Government exams must still enroll in GOVT 103 and GOVT 105 at SLU (though the college credit they earned through these AP classes will still count toward their overall credits for graduation).

 - Research Seminar (1): During the sophomore or junior year, ideally after completion of the writing-intensive course, majors must take one of the government Research Seminars (290, 291, 292, 293).
 Students may take only one research seminar.

 - Elective Courses (4): The remaining four units may be earned through a selection of elective courses, one of which must be 300/400-level course taken on campus.
 Students may count up to one unit of internship coursework and one unit of independent study toward the elective requirements.
 Students who complete the two-course SYE: Honors Thesis may not also use an internship or an independent study course to meet the major requirements, although such courses do count toward the units required for graduation.
 No more than two of the elective courses may be taken off-campus.